 You, the parents and you, the adults who are equally as addicted, need to change.
 If you can’t change yourself, seek professional help!

-Can diagnosis tools and games about a mental illness be helpful?
+Can diagnosis tools and games about a mental illness be helpful in tackling gaming disorder?

 Online diagnostic tools and games would be created based on generalisations about a mental health issue or people.
 And as we know, every human being in this world is unique.